wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/preset-policies-overrides.md

 1. Strict preset policies
 1. Standard preset policies
 1. Custom policies
-1. Default settings
+1. Default policy

 ### Conditions and exceptions

 By using rules with conditions and exceptions, you can determine whether the profiles will or won't be applied.
 Each policy only allows you to use a condition or exception once.
 However, you can specify multiple values for the condition or exception.
 When using multiple values in the same condition or exception, you must use OR logic, and for different conditions or exceptions use AND logic.

-To access the preset policies, launch the Microsoft 365 security center.
+To access the preset policies, launch the Microsoft 365 Defender portal.

 1. Select **Policies & rules**
 1. Then select **Threat policies**